sundararajan-rajendr/SONiC/doc/mgmt/Management Framework.md

 - Get: Get one or more paths and have value(s) returned in a GetResponse.
 - Set: Update, replace or delete objects
     + Update: List of one or more objects to update
-    + Replace: List of one or objects to replace existing objects, any unspecified fields wil be defaulted.
+    + Replace: List of one or objects to replace existing objects.
     + Delete: List of one or more object paths to delete
 - Capabilities: Return gNMI version and list of supported models
 - Subscribe: